What Is a Gambling Addiction?

 How Gambling Affects the Brain

-Similar to methamphetamine, cocaine, and other addictive drugs, gambling addiction is associated with release of dopamine within the brain.
+Similar to addictive substances like meth and cocaine,, gambling addiction is associated with release of dopamine within the brain.
 Addictive substances affect the brain’s reward system and release up to 10 times the normal amount of dopamine.
 Continuous use then causes the body to develop a tolerance, as natural production of dopamine is inhibited and the body needs more and more of the stimulating substance in order to receive the same rush.

 Without a doubt, we know it’s an actual brain disease.
 That’s very different from 20 years ago when people saw it as an issue of morality, creed, and lack of willpower.
 There are brain changes that explain why people can’t stop.